ochafik/boilerplate.dart/README.md

     class Foo extends Bar {
       final int j;
       final String s;

       Foo(int i, this.j, this.s): super(i);

       @override get fields => { "i": i, "j": j, "s": s };
       @override get className => "Foo";
     }

 ## Boilerplate can be mixed in

-Note that Boilerplate can be safely mixed in at any level of the class hierarchy:
+Note that `Boilerplate` and `ExplicitBoileplate` can be safely mixed in at any level of the class hierarchy:

      class A extends Boilerplate {}
      class B extends A with Boilerplate {}

 # TODO

-- Watch for more suggestions on [Issue 19181](https://code.google.com/p/dart/issues/detail?id=19181),
+* Watch for more suggestions on [Issue 19181](https://code.google.com/p/dart/issues/detail?id=19181),

+# Changelog

+* Version 0.1.1:
+  * Added Boilerplate.copy that mimics [Scala case classes's copy method](http://www.scala-lang.org/old/node/2075).
+* Version 0.1.0:
+  * Initial Boilerplate and ExplicitBoilerplate with hashCode, operator==, toString.